fredericGette/Wp81Wiimote2/README.md

 An other demonstration of the usage of a Wiimote with Windows Phone 8.1
 This time, the communication is done at the HCI level.
 Works with genuine and 3rd party Wiimotes.
+Can connect up to 7 Wiimotes (tested with 6).

 See also my previous projects on the same topic:
 - [Wp81Wiimote](https://github.com/fredericGette/Wp81Wiimote)